 Registration is done online on our site called the Hub.
 Read and review the instructions provided in the school year tab which you are registering for. *Please use a computer and not your cell phone for the registration process.

 Registration opens for the upcoming school year near the beginning of April and remains open until the middle of August.
 All classes have a maximum student number and will close to further registration when they are full, so student placement is not guaranteed.
 Registration opens first to current families and then to new families after that.
-Registration opens April 15th at 9 am to new families this year!
+Please check the school year's calendar for registration dates.

 While we register students by their grade level, every class does have an age requirement.
 Please consult the class description to see required ages.
 Age cut-off for each school year is September 30th.

-Bridges is a rigorous academic homeschool organization that meets only one day a week and is not equipped to provide special accommodations for any student that has been given an IEP by a school or that has special learning needs which affects their ability to participate independently in the classroom.
+Bridges is a rigorous academic homeschool organization that meets only one day a week and is not equipped to provide special accommodations for any student who has been given an IEP by a school or who has special learning needs that affect their ability to participate independently in the classroom.

 Yes, you will need to purchase the listed curriculum for each class and any school supplies (textbooks, DVDs, workbooks, etc.) that the teacher requests.
 See the supply list in the correct school year tab.